Defect 2 spin blocks of symmetric groups and canonical basis coefficients: Combinatorial background

 The \emph{Young diagram} of a partition $\la$ is the set

 whose elements we call the \emph{nodes} of $\la$.
 In general, a node means an element of $\bbn^2$.
-We draw Young diagrams as arrays of boxes using the English convention, in which $r$ increases down the page and $c$ increases from left to right.
+We draw Young diagrams as arrays of boxes using the English convention, in which $r$ increases down the page and~$c$ increases from left to right.
+The \emph{conjugate partition} to $\la$ is the partition $\la'$ whose Young diagram is obtained by reflecting $[\la]$ on the main diagonal; that is, $\la'_r=\max\lset{c\gs1}{\la_c\gs r}$.

 The \emph{dominance order} is a partial order $\domby$ defined on the set of partitions of a given size by